What’s coming soon to help you

 - lawyers

-- real estate professionals – including real estate agents, buyers agents and conveyancers
+- real estate professionals – including real estate agents, buyer's agents and conveyancers

 - a money laundering and terrorism financing (ML/TF) risk assessment